vzhz/long_haul/README.md

 19. Learned what a canary is. : thumbs up :

 20. Refactor triangle generator
+ * Maybe just rewrite the whole thing.
+Here's what you hope to have it do:
+ * Maybe give it a form-like front page explaining purpose and a sketch of what they are seeing in the slowed down one.
+ * Ask user if they'd like to see construction of triangle or pyrimid at normal speed or a pyrimid at the slow speed.
+ * After showing the fast versions, ask again if they want to see the slow version.

 21. Project: Scaling for the sake of scaling
  * Notes: